lecousin/lc-spring-data-r2dbc/src/README.md

 - define a bean `LcR2dbcEntityTemplate` with the connection factory
 - add the annotation `@EnableR2dbcRepositories` with the packages containing the repositories that will use this database, and the attribute `entityOperationsRef` set to the qualifier of the `LcR2dbcEntityTemplate` bean

-A complete example illustrating a Spring Boot application connecting to different database is available in the repository [lc-spring-data-r2dbc-sample](https://github.com/lecousin/lc-spring-data-r2dbc-sample).
+A complete example illustrating a Spring Boot application connecting to different databases is available in the repository [lc-spring-data-r2dbc-sample](https://github.com/lecousin/lc-spring-data-r2dbc-sample).

 ## JUnit 5